Grifols: Acquisitions

 Grifols acquired its first group of plasma donation centers (43 in the U.S.) in 2002, taking over the company SeraCare, now known as Biomat.
 The following year, Grifols acquired Alpha Therapeutic Corporation-Mitsubishi, including its plasma fractionation plant in Los Angeles, California.
 In 2011, Grifols acquired the North American company Talecris Biotherapeutics, making Grifols the third-largest manufacturer of plasma-derived medicines in the world.

 Grifols acquired Novartis' blood transfusion diagnostics unit, based in Emeryville, California, in 2014.
 It was a part of Chiron, which had been acquired by Novartis in 2006.
 Grifols grew its transfusion medicine business with the acquisition of Hologic’s transfusion unit in 2017, leading the company’s creation of reagents and instrumentation based on NAT (nucleic acid testing) technology.

-In 2018, Grifols acquired the German company Haema and its network of donation centers and, in 2019, Grifols grew its network of donation centers further with the addition of Interstate Blood Bank Inc. Today, Grifols has approximately 400 donation centers worldwide in the U.S., Canada, China, Europe, and the Middle East.
+In 2018, Grifols acquired the German company Haema and its network of donation centers and, in 2019, Grifols grew its network of donation centers with the addition of Interstate Blood Bank Inc. Today, the company has approximately 400 donation centers worldwide, most of them located in the U.S.

 Following a major equity investment in 2015, Grifols acquired the remaining shares of Alkahest in 2020 to help enhance the company’s discovery research and development to identify therapies based upon an understanding of the human plasma proteome.
 In 2021, the company acquired the remaining capital of GigaGen, a U.S. biotechnology company specialized in the early discovery and development of recombinant polyclonal antibodies, after having acquired a significant stake in 2017.
 In 2022, Grifols acquired Biotest, a German manufacturer and provider of plasma-derived medicines.